 In September of 1993, a permanent founding Board of Directors was established and regular board meetings began and in November the first class of CASA volunteers were trained and sworn-in by President Judge Miller.
 A few months later Crawford County CASA was incorporated and the first class of volunteers were assigned to cases.

-A few years later funding was secured so that additional staff could be hired to serve more children.
+Once funding was secured additional staff could be hired in order to serve more children.
 At that time, volunteers advocated on behalf of 31 children.

 More than twenty-five years later Crawford County CASA remains committed to serving our most vulnerable population, children who have experienced abused and neglected.